bhumilharia/bhumilharia.github.io/content/posts/purchasing-term-insurance-india.md

 - If your spouse doesn't earn and is dependent on your active income, you need to cover them
 - If you have kids, you need to cover them

+One note worth adding: If the spouse is working and you have (or plan) kids, then while they technically are not dependents, but giving them a financial buffer as they work and run a single-parent family can't hurt.
+(One can only hope they remarry, but who can predict what will happen?)

 ### My employer already provides term insurance!